hermesribeiro/kubernetes-on-kvm/README.md

 Edit the IP adresses in the header of `Taskfile.yaml` to match your bridge network specs.

-Use the following in yout ~/.ssh/config and edit the host accordingly.
+Use the following in your ~/.ssh/config and edit the host accordingly.

 ```
 Host 192.168.0.8*